Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 Where an overseas establishment supplies services to a UK establishment within the same legal entity, the reverse charge does not apply since this is a transaction within a single entity and so not a supply for VAT purposes.

-But, if the overseas establishment is part of a VAT group in another member state, such a charge can arise (either in the UK or the other member state), if that member state’s VAT grouping rules include only the local establishment in their VAT group, and not the UK establishment.
+But, if the overseas establishment is part of a VAT group in an EU member state, such a charge can arise (either in the UK or an EU member state), if that member state’s VAT grouping rules include only the local establishment in their VAT group, and not the UK establishment.
 UK VAT grouping on its own does not cause this to happen.
 More guidance on this issue can be found at Revenue and Customs Brief 18 (2015): VAT grouping rules and the Skandia judgement.

 5.15 UK VAT incurred by non-UK suppliers

-Suppliers who belong outside the UK and whose customers account for UK VAT by means of the reverse charge or through MOSS, may be able to reclaim VAT incurred on UK costs.
-See Claim back VAT paid in the EU if you’re established elsewhere (Notice 723A).
+Suppliers who belong outside the UK and whose customers account for UK VAT by means of the reverse charge, may be able to reclaim VAT incurred on UK costs.
+For more details read Refunds of UK VAT for non-UK businesses or EU VAT for UK businesses (VAT Notice 723A).

 5.16 UK VAT charged in error to a customer that does not belong in the UK